pagong/cpy9-rp2040-demos/README.md

 [This](media/RP2040-Matrix-details-9.jpg) is a tiny **Pico** [clone](http://www.waveshare.com/wiki/RP2040-Matrix) with USB-C port, 2MB flash and a 5x5 NEOpixel matrix.

 - Rainbow [demo](neopixel/rainbow/rainbow7.py), based on an Adafruit example
-- Fire [demo](neopixel/fire/fire8.py), based on Fire2012 algorithm by Mark Kriegsman
+- Fire [demo](neopixel/fire/fire8.py), also based on Fire2012 algorithm by Mark Kriegsman

 ## WaveShare RP2040-Zero
 [This](media/RP2040-Zero-details-7.jpg) is a tiny **Pico** [clone](http://www.waveshare.com/wiki/RP2040-Zero) with USB-C port, 2MB flash and a single NEOpixel.